-Limited Credit Time Allowances (LCTA), effective in 2009, is a six-month benefit for most offenders who are not eligible for traditional Merit Time.
-Certain offenders serving either a determinate or indeterminate sentence for a crime that is not a Merit eligible offense may be eligible to earn a six-month LCTA benefit against their sentence; this is provided that certain significant programmatic accomplishments have been achieved (completion of one of 12 LCTA program criteria), and they have successfully pursued their earned eligibility/program plan and have not committed a serious disciplinary infraction or maintained an overall poor institutional record, and have not filed a frivolous lawsuit(s).
+Limited Credit Time Allowances (LCTA), effective in 2009, is a six-month benefit for most incarcerated individuals who are not eligible for traditional Merit Time.
+Certain individuals, serving either a determinate or indeterminate sentence for a crime that is not a Merit Time eligible offense, may be eligible to earn a six-month LCTA benefit against their sentence; this is provided that certain significant programmatic accomplishments have been achieved (completion of one of 12 LCTA program criteria), and they have successfully pursued their earned eligibility/program plan and have not committed a serious disciplinary infraction or maintained an overall poor institutional record, and have not filed a frivolous lawsuit(s).

 Program goals include:

 - Ensuring that all incarcerated individuals have program plans that address their needs in an appropriate manner.

 - Determining which eligible individuals should be issued Certificates of Earned Eligibility prior to their Parole Board appearances.

 - Determining which eligible individuals should be issued Certificates of Presumptive Release and, therefore, released to parole supervision without appearing before the Parole Board.